Home / Faith & Religion / The Ten Commandments

 The simpler pages are just the two tablets with bold outlines and large numbering, which works well for younger kids who are just learning the list.
 Fuller scenes show Moses standing on the mountain, clouds and light rays behind him, or the Israelite camp visible below.
 Most pages are single-figure or single-object compositions, though one or two include a crowd scene at the base of the mountain.

-Need help printing?See our simple guide on how to print coloring pages.
+Need help printing?
+See our simple guide on how to print coloring pages.

-Keep the coloring going with these close topic picks
+Keep coloring with these nearby picks

 The Ten Commandments coloring pages